CS-DS-125/125book/py4e_rst/07-files.rst

 .. index:: Pythonic

 Protecting the ``open`` call is a good example of the proper use of ``try`` and ``except`` in a Python program.
-We use the term “Pythonic” when we are doing something the “Python way”.
+We use the term "Pythonic" when we are doing something the "Python way".
 We might say that the above example is the Pythonic way to open a file.

-Once you become more skilled in Python, you can engage in repartee with other Python programmers to decide which of two equivalent solutions to a problem is “more Pythonic”.
-The goal to be “more Pythonic” captures the notion that programming is part engineering and part art.
+Once you become more skilled in Python, you can engage in repartee with other Python programmers to decide which of two equivalent solutions to a problem is "more Pythonic".
+The goal to be "more Pythonic" captures the notion that programming is part engineering and part art.
 We are not always interested in just making something work, we also want our solution to be elegant and to be appreciated as elegant by our peers.